HISTORY OF J.R.R. TOLKIEN: A 100-YEAR LOVE AFFAIR

 It is the story of the union of the divine and the mortal.
 Luthien’s mother was Melian, one of the Maiar.
 The Silmarillion describes the Maiar as angelic spirits who began before the world and took physical form to come to Middle-earth to aid the Valar, the “Powers.”
 The Maiar were of the same order as the great Valar but of lesser degree and power.
 Therefore, Luthien was more than an elf princess; she was the daughter of a divine being.
 But Luthien chooses mortality to be with the man she loves.

 Tolkien coined a word that gives a unique understanding of the beauty of tragedy.
 The word is eucatastrophe.
-He added the Greek prefix eu meaning good, to the word catastrophe meaning down turning and used in literature to refer to the “unraveling” or conclusion of a drama’s plot.
+He added the Greek prefix eu meaning good, to the word catastrophe, meaning down turning, and used it in literature to refer to the “unraveling” or conclusion of a drama’s plot.
 He meant it to describe the sudden turn of events when the hero does not meet the seemingly inevitable impending doom.

 “It denies universal final defeat and in so far is evangelium, giving a fleeting glimpse of Joy, Joy beyond the walls of the world, poignant as grief.”